 We are going to keep this area SUPER SIMPLE: Soundcloud

 - Copy the mp3 file you emailed to yourself and save it somewhere where you can access it

 - Upload that mp3 file into your Soundcloud page

 - Play around with title, description. options, hashtags – photos etc.

 - Then hit ‘share’ and copy the link; take that link and post/promote your Podcast to your social media platforms, networks - or send out via an email.

 Voila!
 Congratulations.
-You are one of the 800,000 Podcasters!
+You are one of the more than one-million Podcasters!
 If you want to go more pro - let ELM help.
 Click on 'Services' and let's get to work!